intel-lab-lkp/linux/Documentation/trace/coresight/coresight.rst

      - Cycle count threshold value.
 If nothing is provided here or the provided value is 0, then the default value i.e 0x100 will be used.
 If provided value is less than minimum cycles threshold value, as indicated via TRCIDR3.CCITMIN, then the minimum value will be used instead.
+   * - ts_level
+     - Controls frequency of timestamps.
+The reload value of the timestamp counter is 2 raised to the power of this value.
+If the value is 0 then the reload value is 1, if the value is 10 then the reload value is 1024.
+Maximum allowed value is 15, and setting the maximum disables generation of timestamps via the counter, freeing the counter resources.
+       Timestamps will be generated after 2 ^ ts_level cycles.

+       Separately to this value, timestamps will also be emitted when a SYNC packet is generated, although this is only for every 4096 bytes of trace.
+       Therefore it's not possible to generate timestamps less frequently than that and ts_level timestamps are always in addition to SYNC timestamps.
+       Timestamps must be enabled for this to have effect.

 How to use the STM module
 -------------------------